G-R4L/GalyziaV2/README.md

 # GalyziaV2
 ![Galyzia](GalyziaV2/image/galyzia.png)

-Testing tools imnewbie
+Testing tools made be me

-working in windows
+Working in windows
+(berfungsi dan dijalankan diwindows)
 (lanjutan dari yang pertama dan ini menggunakan python jadi harus memiliki python)

 How to use

-download the zipfile and open the GalyziaV2.bat or you can use cmd pront

-number 5 in the tools to join my discord server :)) ty
+Download the ZIP file and extract it.
+Then, run the Galyzia.bat file, or you can open it via Command Prompt Number 5 in the tools to join my discord server :))

+Ty